gvwilson/sdxpy/src/intro/index.md

 to show how experienced software designers think.
 Along the way,
-they introduce some fundamental ideas in computer science that most data scientists haven't encountered.
+they introduce some fundamental ideas in computer science that many self-taught programmers haven't encountered.
 Finally,
 we hope that if you know how programming tools work, you'll be more likely to use them